inlets/inlets.dev/blog/_posts/2020-11-16-inlets-the-ipv6-proxy.md

 All versions of inlets come as static Go binaries, but it's often easier to use some automation to install them on a cloud host, than to provision the host manually. [inletsctl](https://github.com/inlets/inletsctl) sets up a host, generates an auth token and installs a systemd unit file.

+> Did you know? inlets can also be used with Kubernetes and both the client and server components can be used as Pods.
+The easiest way to get started is with the [inlets-operator](https://github.com/inlets/inlets-operator).

 Install inletsctl and download inlets to your client:

 ```bash